Crackly tops, deeply fudge-y centers, and a kiss of peppermint make these brownies amazing. (Be sure to read through the notes for best results!)

 - Line an 8×8″ baking dish with parchment paper.
 (I like to cut mine 8″ wide but long enough to hang over the edges of the pan a bit, so I can use the excess as “handles” later to remove the brownies from the pan.)

 - In a small saucepan, gently melt 2/3 chocolate chips and the coconut oil over low heat until smooth.
-Remove from heat.
+Remove from heat and let cool slightly.

-- While the chocolate is melting, whisk together eggs and coconut sugar in a medium bowl until very smooth and *slightly* lighter in color.
+- While the chocolate is cooling, whisk together eggs and coconut sugar in a medium bowl until very smooth and *slightly* lighter in color.
 (When you lift your whisk, the eggs should fall in a steady stream, instead of in big lumps.
-See the recipe video for an example.)
+If you rub the mixture between your fingers, it shouldn’t feel gritty.
+This step is crucial if you want the crackly top on your brownies, so don’t skip it!)

-- When the chocolate is melted and removed from the heat, slowly whisk in your egg/sugar mixture and beat to combine.
+- Slowly whisk your egg/sugar mixture into the slightly cooled melted chocolate mixture and beat to combine.
 This will thicken the batter almost instantly.

-- Stir in vanilla extract, peppermint extract, and salt.
+- Stir in vanilla extract and peppermint extract.

-- Add baking soda and almond flour.
-Sift in cocoa powder.
-(I use a fine mesh sieve just to prevent clumps of cocoa).
+- Add almond flour, cocoa powder, baking powder, and salt.
+(You can sift in your cocoa powder using a fine mesh sieve to prevent clumps of cocoa.)
 Stir until just combined (overmixing can mess with the texture a bit).

 - Fold in additional chocolate chips.